ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 ```
 {: screen}

 Capacity, indicated in gigabytes, can range from minimum 1 GBs to the maximum allocated capacity for block storage.
-If not specified, the default capacity is 100 GBs.